sbt/website/src/sphinx/Extending/Commands.md

 Full Example
 ------------

-The following example is a valid project/Build.scala that adds commands to a project.
+The following example is a valid `project/Build.scala` that adds commands to a project.
 To try it out:

-1. Copy the following build definition into project/Build.scala for a new project.
+1. Copy the following build definition into `project/Build.scala` for a new project.
 2. Run sbt on the project.
-3. Try out the hello, helloAll, failIfTrue, color, and printState commands.
+3. Try out the `hello`, `helloAll`, `failIfTrue`, `color`, and printState commands.
 4. Use tab-completion and the code below as guidance.

 <!-- -->